On the generalized dimensions of multifractal eigenstates: Model and heuristic relations

 \section{Model and heuristic relations}

 In Ref.~[\onlinecite{BG11}] Eqs.~(\ref{chiD1}) and (\ref{Dqchith}) were shown to be correct numerically for the Power-Law Banded Random Matrix (PBRM) model\cite{EM08,MFDQS96,Mirlin00} at criticality.
-Below we will make use of this model to derive our main results.
+Below we will make use of this model to briefly present the heuristic relations already published in our earlier work.
+Furthermore, we expand the applicability of our approach to an extended range of multifractal dimensions as well as to scattering quantities.

 The PBRM model describes one--dimensional (1d) samples of length $N$ with random long-range hoppings.
 This model is represented by $N\times N$ real symmetric ($\beta=1$) or complex hermitian ($\beta=2$) matrices whose elements are statistically independent random variables drawn from a normal distribution with zero mean and a variance given by $\langle |H_{mm}|^2 \rangle =\beta^{-1}$ and